Olivier Chandon de Brailles: Biography

 A graduate of Le Rosey in Switzerland, he served in the French Air Force and later moved to New York City.
 There he attended New York University to study marketing and worked in the sales department of United Technologies.
 Earlier, he began racing cars in Europe at age 18, whereby he assumed the shortened name of Olivier Chandon.
 He later resumed his race car career in the United States.

 On 2 March 1983, Chandon, a member of the New York-based Fred Opert Racing Team, was killed while driving a Ralt race car in a private practice session at Moroso Motorsports Park in West Palm Beach, Florida, while preparing for the upcoming Formula Atlantic season.
-While in New York Chandon lived in the infamous Chelsea Hotel.
+While in New York Chandon lived in the Chelsea Hotel.

 Travelling over 100 miles per hour, Chandon's vehicle crashed through a barrier, fell into a canal and landed upside down, where he was pinned in his car at the feet and drowned in an otherwise survivable accident.
 The cause of the accident could not be determined: either the throttle stuck or driver error.